4.8 Best Management Practices

 Metrics: Compliance with the early consultation requirement.

-Promote best management practices as methods to help meet pollutant loading and volume reduction goals established in this subwatershed plan.
+Promote best management practices as methods to help meet pollutant loading and volume management goals established in this subwatershed plan.

-- Require LGUs to identify in their local water management plans how they plan to meet specific phosphorus loading minimum reduction goals and stormwater volumes from developed and agricultural uses through the implementation of BMPs in the subwatershed.
+- Require LGUs to identify in their local water management plans how they plan to meet specific phosphorus loading minimum reduction goals from developed and agricultural uses through the implementation of BMPs in the subwatershed.

 - To promote BMPs and encourage early consultation by developers, amend District rules to incorporate a requirement for stormwater management plan approval prior to submittal of a preliminary plat.